Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Holographic analysis of the viscosity-conductivity bound

 We can also discuss the temperature dependence of $h_0(r_+)$ at low temperatures.
 First, we discuss the case where the massless scalar $\psi$ vanishes faster than other bulk fields towards the extremal horizon.
-Then, the IR endpoint enjoys rotation and translation symmetries, which are broken only through an irrelevant deformation sourced by $\psi$.
-We expect that $h_0(r_+)$ goes to a constant typically less than unity, as in Ref.\cite{Hartnoll2016}.
+Then, the IR endpoint enjoys rotation and translation symmetries, which are broken only through an irrelevant deformation sourced by $\psi$, see also \cite{Davison:2018ofp,Davison2018}.
+These scaling solutions are discussed in appendix \ref{app:irraxion}.
+Since $\psi$ sources an irrelevant deformation, the formula \eqref{viscosity_high_T} still applies and we obtain